A mini moment on 'My Morning Rituals'

 Here are a few of my favourite guided mediations and tools:

-I personally love the Chopra app and the Daily Calm app (the only time I pick up my phone during my ritual!) its brilliant, I listen to Tamara Levitt, Jay Shetty and Mel Mah every day
+I personally love Chopra, Daily Calm and Insight Timer apps (the only time I pick up my phone during my ritual!) are brilliant.

 You don’t need any special tools, but I personally love to use my Tibetan sound bowl, mediation balls, wind chimes, mala necklace, Ganesh (I carry one with me at all times) crystals and oils - but not all at the same time!